andrewpfunk/serverless-tutorial/README.md

 When you first create an account you will be guided through a quick start to set up a cluster.
 Your experience may vary but you can always make changes later in cluster settings.
 Here are the important steps:

 - Click on Create Cluster
-  - Choose the Free tier
-    - Note: you can have one cluster at a time on the free tier
+  - Choose the Free tier (you can have one cluster at a time on the free tier)
   - Accept random cluster name or change it
   - Choose any provider (AWS/Azure/Google Cloud)
   - Scroll to the bottom of the page and click Create Cluster